open/close all folders

 - Played with in the "Bart Simpson's Dracula" segment of "Treehouse of Horror IV."
-In this case the "surprise" slide actually has a switch that must be pressed from the top of the stairs.
+In this case the "surprise" slide actually has a switch that must be pressed from the top of the stairs, accompanied by a sign reading "SUPER FUN HAPPY SLIDE".
 Even though Bart realizes that pressing it would be a terrible idea (since the vampiric Mr. Burns has just woken up and the staircase is the only way away from him), he can't resist the urge to press it anyway.

 - Futurama: Played straight in the episode, "Hell is Other Robots", when Fry and Leela are sent down a chute onto a surprise slide.

 - Avatar: The Last Airbender season 2 episode The Earth King, Toph collapses the giant stairs leading to the palace into this.
 She then proceeds to use it as an elevator all while Sokka apologizes to the earth kingdom soldiers.